 To apply for sheltered housing, you can contact either:

 - your doctor, home help or social worker.

-An assessment officer may visit you in your home or complete a telephone assessment to get more details about your needs and circumstances.
-This is also your chance to ask more detailed questions about sheltered housing.
 If you are accepted, you will need to bid for a property under Choice Based Lettings.
 If you accept the property after viewing it, you sign up for the property in the normal way.